 Say, French people are pessimistic, Italians are chaotic and disorganized, Americans are enthusiastic, energetic and always give you a chance no matter who you are, etc?

 Well, when you get to know a language and its culture well, you start noticing a change in your attitude when you use it.

 When I went living in the US, I was a very insecure teenager on my first experience away from home.
 I was mostly shy and reserved.
 Yet, the more fluent I became in English, the more I could openly express my feelings; and the more I'd say to myself things like, "You can do this!"
 "Way to go girl!" and similar sentences I'd never have dared thinking in my own native language.

 When I moved to France, I discovered "personal development" and life coaching and mindfulness.
 Suddenly there was a lot of awareness to my inner world, and philosophical thinking about life, with a vocabulary and a honesty that, again, I didn't have in my own language.

 So now I use it in my own favor: if I need to be precise with the specific words I use, or if I want to connect with a child, I use my native language.

 If I need to believe in myself and feel empowered, I go with English.

 On the other hand, if I want to search for my inner motives and drives, I go with French.
 And the separate use of each means of expression actually allows me to expand my understanding on myself!

 #3.Your child will learn way too many things about the world

 When we were living in Germany, my children went to an international school, where many nationalities were actually represented.
-And since many people were there on their parents' job's mission, sometimes they'd leave at mid-term.
+And since many people were there because of their parents' jobs, sometimes they'd leave at mid-term.